DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

-\textbf{Motion Diversity Metrics:} We report the sample diversity~(SD) between wrist trajectories in motion space.
-We sample the same input conditions five times and compute the pairwise Euclidean distance between the samples.
-We then report the mean sample diversity over all test prompts.
+We report the sample diversity~(SD) between wrist trajectories in motion space.
+We sample the same input conditions 5 times, compute the pairwise Euclidean distance between the samples and report the mean SD over all test prompts.
 We also provide the overall diversity~(OD), which measures the pairwise Euclidean distance between all test samples.
-Since the wrist positions are normalized with respect to the initial object pose, no further normalization is applied.
+Furthermore, we report the action recognition accuracy (AR) as in~\cite{IMoS}.